xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 </pre>
 </div>

-A **Python Virtual Environment** is a best pratice when you have different projects with different libraries requirements.
+A **Python Virtual Environment** is a best pratice when you have different projects with different python module requirements.
 A Python Virtual Environment creates a folder (here, named `venv`) containing all the necessary executables and libraries for a project.

 ![venv.png]({{site.baseurl}}/images/venv.png)